sveltejs/vite-plugin-svelte/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-!!!
-Thank you for participating
-!!!
-Please provide the information below or your request may be closed -->
+We're excited to hear how we can make vite-plugin-svelte better.
+Please follow the template below.
+-->

 **Describe the feature**
 Keep it brief.
-No need for (pseudo-)code.

 **A Usecase**
 How would this feature be useful to you and/or users of vite-plugin-svelte